How Can Blame Cause Accidents?

 Or how about a Doctor in England being sent to prison for a mistake and delayed care (and later found not to be at fault)?

-And that’s just five examples.
+And those are just five examples.
 If you read this blog, you have seen dozens of articles about people being blamed for accidents that were set up by traps in the system.

 Is Blame Built Into Your System?